GoblinSax/gs-sdk/README.md

  The loanId to repay from must be passed to create the repayment.

 ## Tests
-Tests are done on the Rinkeby network and makes assumptions about the state of the wallet.
+Local Tests are done on the Rinkeby network and makes assumptions about the state of the wallet.
 After the environment variables are set and assumptions verified, tests can be run using:
 > npm test

+A more advanced test on hardhat fork with every details is in example/forked-loan